 Canyonlands invites you to explore a wilderness of countless canyons and fantastically formed buttes carved by the Colorado River and its tributaries.
-Rivers divide the park into four districts: the Island in the Sky, the Needles, the Maze, and the rivers themselves.
+Rivers divide the park into four districts: Island in the Sky, The Needles, The Maze, and the rivers themselves.
 These areas share a primitive desert atmosphere, but each offers different opportunities for sightseeing and adventure.
 Read More

 Places to Go

 Learn about the districts of Canyonlands National Park.

 You can explore Canyonlands on foot, horseback, mountain bike, and four-wheel drive.
 Many of these activites require a permit.

 There are two campgrounds at Canyonlands, but there are no lodging or dining facilities.
 Check here for all your options.